ECOSTRUCTURE is part-funded by the European Regional Development Fund (ERDF) through the Ireland Wales Cooperation Programme 2014-2020.

 Work package 1 underpins the ECOSTRUCTURE operation by providing management and administration.
 In addition to overseeing day to day delivery of activities, the management team will coordinate and support a Steering Committee comprising representatives of key public and private stakeholders.
 The Steering Committee will provide guidance and advice on the direction and focus of the operation.

 Work package 2: Ecological condition of coastal structures:

-Artificial coastal structures can serve as analogues to natural hard substrata, supporting superficially similar ecological communities.
-However, there is evidence that that these communities can differ from those on natural surfaces, with potentially important consequences for coastal biodiversity and ecosystem services.
-Characterising these differences in the context of the Irish Sea forms a key step towards Ecostructure’s overall goal of using good design to maximise the ecological value of coastal structures in terms of natural capital and green infrastructure.
-This work package will evaluate the roles of a number of key factors in shaping the biological communities which colonise artificial structures and quantify how the resulting communities affect ecosystem services.
-This information will then be used (in WP3) to inform interventions to maximise the ecological value of new and existing structures.
+Artificial coastal structures can serve as analogues to natural rocky shores and reefs, supporting superficially similar ecological communities.
+However, ecological communities in general differ on artificial structures from those in natural habitats, with potentially important consequences for coastal biodiversity and ecosystem services.
+Characterising these differences in the context of the Irish Sea forms a key step towards ECOSTRUCTURE’s overarching goal of promoting ecologically-sensitive design of artificial structures in the marine environment.

 Work package 3: Building-in ecologically-sensitive design: